myspace8/frozen-treats-store/README.md

 **Notification Badges** - Show unread status updates with notification badges **Empty State Enhancements** - Add illustrations and motivational messaging to encourage browsing the menu

+### Why Time Slots in Scheduling?

+slots are like reserved parking spots for your order, making everything smoother for you *and* the team.
+Here's the quick rationale behind them in the app:

+- **Prevents Chaos (Ops Side)**: Without slots, everyone might pick the same time (e.g., lunch rush at 1 PM), overwhelming the kitchen.
+Slots cap orders per half-hour (e.g., max 5 pickups, 3 deliveries), so preps stay on track—especially for melt-prone ice cream or fresh pastries.

+- **Better for You (User Side)**: You get real-time visibility ("3 spots left at 2:00 PM ⚠️") to snag your preferred time without surprises.
+No more "Sorry, we're swamped—wait 2 hours?"

+- **Fits the Biz (Kumasi Context)**: Short slots (30 mins) match quick-turn sweets, with business hours (9AM-9PM weekdays) to avoid late-night rushes.
+It prompts always (no auto-ASAP) so you control when your boba's ready, but validation ensures it's feasible.

+It's mock for now (localStorage tracks "bookings"), but scales to real backend for live updates.
+Slots = happy customers + happy staff.
+Want to tweak intervals or add "ASAP" as default?

 **[https://v0.app/chat/projects/a7whPjXEuWv](https://v0.app/chat/projects/a7whPjXEuWv)**

 ## How It Works